 The Firefighters' Pension Scheme 2015 was introduced at the beginning of the financial year 2015/16.
 This is a career average scheme, and is available to operational firefighters appointed on or after 1 April 2015.
-Serving firefighters will also have been transferred into the scheme, unless they have protected status under one of the existing schemes.
+At that time, serving firefighters were transferred into the scheme, unless they had protected status under one of the existing schemes.
 The scheme is regulated by the Home Office.
 All schemes are unfunded, defined benefit schemes, and are regulated by the Home Office.
 Contributions to the schemes are made by the Fire Authority and employees, and are paid into a separate Pensions Fund Account, from which most commutations and regular payments will be made.
 Any deficit on this account will be met by the Home Office, and any surplus at the end of the year will be paid back to the Home Office.